kekssw/sublime_interactive/README.md

 ## Todo:

-- Comment the code completely
+- Comment the code completely (Code has gotten complicated to track all the regions etc, comments are definitely needed)
-- Documentation
+- Documentation (Code has gotten complicated, so some documentation is definitely needed)
-- Better examples
+- Better examples (Really needs very basic examples up to complicated one)
+- Better exception handling and testing for corner cases
+- Expan IRegion 'shape' option, so we can expand white space to clean region shapes.
+Allow for the supply of a class, as well as a string/shape name.
+- Tests (Some ares can be tested and some requirements can be mocked)

 ## Troubleshooting: